 Text-a-tip - Anyone can do the right thing!
 Text-a-tip allows citizens to help solve crimes by ANONYMOUSLY dialing 274637 on their cell phones and typing KIDSAFE or PROTECT followed by a tip.
 (In emergency situations, dial 911.)

 Veterans Justice - Offers resources and referrals to veterans entering the criminal justice system.

 White Ribbon Campaign - Join DA Sullivan and thousands of men in the community by taking the White Ribbon Pledge to end violence against women and girls.

 Youth Substance Abuse Prevention - The NWDA is actively engaged in educating young people about the dangers and consequences of substance abuse prevention.
-Along with our community partners, we have sponsored three conferences on the subject -- three for middle and high school students, held at Greenfield Community College in 2012, 2013 and 2014; and one for college students, held at the University of Massachusetts in 2012.
+Along with our community partners, we sponsor conferences every year, held at Greenfield Community College, University of Massachusetts and other locations.